skylight-hq/skylight.digital/pages/toolkits/service_design_framework/10_appendix_c_glossary.md

 **Problem space:** The various components in the process of defining and resolving a problem.

-**Physical evidences:** The tangible pieces or proof of an interaction during a service.
+**Physical evidence:** The tangible pieces or proof of an interaction during a service.
 An example is a folded end of a toilet paper roll as a physical evidence in a turndown service.

 **Product:** Something in the physical or digital space that someone can own, possess, or consume.
 An app is a product; a hat is also a product.
 Today, there’s less distinction between products and services.